 Nolo is unable to answer legal questions.
 But you will find extensive legal information in the Legal Manual that is included with Quicken WillMaker.
 The Legal Manual is accessible from the Help menu.

 If you need to talk to a lawyer, Nolo’s Lawyer Directory can help you find one.

 Laws change frequently, and we update our products accordingly.
 It is very important that your legal software be up to date.
 We strongly recommend that users of older Nolo estate planning software upgrade to Quicken WillMaker 2015.

 Visit our online store to order the current version of Quicken WillMaker.

 Before installing the new version, back up your Quicken WillMaker documents files to a CD, flash drive or other external medium.
-Next, install Quicken WillMaker 2014, start the program and open your WillMaker documents files.
-Once a WillMaker document is opened and converted to the 2014 WillMaker File format, you won’t be able to open it using an older version of Quicken WillMaker.
-(You will be able to open it with the current version.)
+Next, install Quicken WillMaker 2015, start the program and open your WillMaker documents files.
+Once a WillMaker document is opened and converted to the 2015 WillMaker File format, you won’t be able to open it using an older version of Quicken WillMaker.
+(You will be able to open it with the version that made the file.)

-When you first open a file created with an older version of Quicken WillMaker, a "Pre-2014 Documents.pfl" file is automatically created in your Nolo Documents Backup folder.
-This file can be helpful if you've signed or amended a living trust using a pre-2014 version of Quicken WillMaker.
+When you first open a file created with an older version of Quicken WillMaker, a "Pre-2015 Documents.pfl" file is automatically created in your Nolo Documents Backup folder.
+This file can be helpful if you've signed or amended a living trust using a pre-2015 version of Quicken WillMaker.
 (See below.)

 Document and WillMaker File files from older versions can be used with the current version of Quicken WillMaker.
 When you open an older-version file, your preexisting documents are put into your "Nolo Documents Backup" folder.